Lesson Plan - Get It!

 - What themes did Bradstreet often incorporate into her poetry?

 So far, you have learned about Bradstreet's unusual life as an early Puritan settler.
-Recall one interesting fact you learned about Bradstreet's life and share it with your parent or teacher.
+Recall one interesting fact you learned about Bradstreet's life.

 You are now ready to learn more about Bradstreet's poetry — the poems she wrote while raising eight children and taking care of the family home during the long absences of her husband, Simon.